Mount Lassen as seen from the south side near the visitors center.

 Mount Lassen is the last volcano

 Scientists have decided that the Cascade chain of volcanos ends at Mount Lassen.
 Mount Lassen is the last volcano in the chain.
 The Cascade chain spans more than eight hundred miles.
-When you count from north to south Mount Lassen is the last one.
+Mount Lassen is the last one when you count from north to south.
 Mount Lassen is the namesake for Lassen Volcanic National Park.
-Lassen Volcanic National Park is like a miniature version of Yellowstone National Park.
+Lassen National Park is like a miniature version of Yellowstone National Park.

 West Sulfur creek area inside Lassen National Park near Supans Sulfer Works mining site.